Grown and Shown by Harper Jean: A 4H Journey

 At this point, it's about keeping the pigs healthy by monitoring their eating habits, potty routine, putting them on a worming schedule, and keeping them warm and dry.
 Because, I've learned from my leader that a wet and cold pig equals a sick pig.

-2025/2026 4H photo Journey
+2025/2026 4H photo Journey with Honey & Tally

 4H Events